jplusplus/detective.io/docs/start-your-investigation.rst

 Models
 ======

-An ontolgy is composed of one or several models.
+An ontology is composed of one or several models.
 Each model describes a family of elements that constitute the main data entities of your instance.
 Your model could be a Person, an Organization, a Country, a Case, a Document, a Law or similar.
 Every model has a *name*, a list of *fields*, and optional *rules* that allow for a finer description of the respective model's behavior.